AlexanderJohnston/ThoughtBot/README.md

 Code exists inside for integrating Microsoft CLU as well, but is not currently enabled or used while I focus on Chat GPT.

+**Roadmap**:

+* Whisper Integration for Discord voice chat.

+* DALLE-2 Integration for drawing on Discord.

+* CLU integration from Microsoft for more accurate entity analysis and deconstruction.

+* Use proper long-term memory database instead of JSON.

+* Build a model for users to share, edit, and drop memories on demand.

 # Requirements

 [PostSharp](https://www.postsharp.net/) is required by default, but you can easily disable it by deleting GlobalAssembly.cs and removing the nuget packages from the `Realization` project.
 I highly recommend just using a PostSharp Trial if you want to experiment with my bot though.
 The logs are helpful.